PritRaj1/symbolic-kan/README.md

 ## TODO

-1. Feynmann Dataset
+1. CUDA?
-2. CUDA?
+2. Feynmann Dataset

 ## Note from author.

-I chose to apply the KAN towards predicting the double pendulum because it looks cool as a GIF, and I'm interested to see whether or not the symbolic KAN can unpack its formuala.
+As a first task, I chose to apply the KAN towards predicting the double pendulum because it's quick to implement, and looks cool as a GIF.
+Besides, I'm interested to see whether or not the symbolic KAN can unpack its formuala, (probably not).
 But the double pendulum is a sequence modelling problem, so a simple FCNN (fully connected neural net) is a horrible choice of architecture to do this with.